-Project sponsors will be reimbursed up to 50 percent (90% if a distressed community) of the total cost of acquisition or development up to the approved grant amount.
+Project sponsors will be reimbursed up to 50 percent (100% in FY23 if a distressed community) of the total cost of acquisition or development up to the approved grant amount.
 The remaining share of the project costs will be borne by the project sponsor.